 Wild Oaks Metal Works handcrafts these unique desk lamps from steel and copper.
 Their conical shade and articulated base pay homage to the iconic Anglepoise lamp, but with a brawny industrial look.
 The gears and chains are functional too – turn the crank to adjust its height.
-They also make a double-headed version.
+They also make an extended-reach version.

 (PG-13: Language) If Trent Reznor was making music during the 1970s, it might have sounded something like this industrial-disco smashup by editor William Maranci, who once again proves that there are no two genres that can’t be combined as Lipps, Inc’s Funkytown and Nine Inch Nails Closer become one.

 Aerobics videos were one of the hallmarks of 1980s cheese.
 And while they might have been incredibly campy when set to Olivia Newton-John music, this video shows how they can be improved upon when the choreography lines up with Rob Zombie’s Dragula.
 It also works well with Superbeast.